 - Student Conduct

-You must take a minimum of 13 units (College of Letters and Science policy) and a maximum of 17.5 units of coursework during your semester in FPF.
+You must take a minimum of 13 units (College of Letters & Science policy) and a maximum of 17.5 units of coursework during your semester in FPF.
 Students who need to reduce their course load below 13 units should contact an FPF Advisor in the case of extenuating circumstances such as part-time or full-time employment, disabilities, or family obligations.
-You will take three core classes within the FPF semester.
-A “core class” is typically defined as a course for which you earn 3 or more units.
+You will take at least three core classes within the FPF semester.
+A “core class” is typically defined as a course for which you earn 3 or more units, and FPF courses are marked with an "X".
+This excludes main campus courses of 3 or more units.

 There are strict deadlines for making changes to your schedule.

 - Deadline to Add/Drop Classes: Fourth week of instruction, Wednesday

 - Deadline to Change Grading Option to Letter Grade: 10th week of instruction, Friday